-- 1. IN COMPLIANCE.
-Facility maintains records of any control system exceedances.
-The facility has not recorded exceedances of the operational standards set in 40 CFR 60.753(e) and (f) for EUTREATMENTSYS during the compliance evaluation period. - 2.
-IN COMPLIANCE.
-Records of preventative maintenance performed are maintained. - 3.
-IN COMPLIANCE.
+3. IN COMPLIANCE.
 Facility submitted information describing the operation of the control device, operating parameters that would indicate proper performance, and appropriate monitoring procedures in a document titled "Treatment System Operation Overview", which was received by AQD on February 3, 2015.

-- 1. IN COMPLIANCE.
-Any deviations are reported promptly. - 2.
-IN COMPLIANCE.
-Semi-Annual Deviation reports are submitted by March 15 and September 15 of each year. - 3.
-IN COMPLIANCE.
-Annual ROP Certification Reports are submitted by March 15 of each year. - 4.
-IN COMPLIANCE.
-Facility provided information describing the operation of the control device, operating parameters that would indicate proper performance, and appropriate monitoring procedures to AQD within 30 days of issuance of this permit.
-Information was received on February 3, 2015. - 5.
-IN COMPLIANCE.
+1. IN COMPLIANCE.
+Any deviations are reported promptly.

+2. IN COMPLIANCE.
+Semi-Annual Deviation reports are submitted by March 15 and September 15 of each year.

+3. IN COMPLIANCE.
+Annual ROP Certification Reports are submitted by March 15 of each year.
+4. IN COMPLIANCE.
+Facility provided information describing the operation of the control device. operating parameters that would indicate proper performance, and appropriate monitoring procedures to AQD within 30 days of issuance of this permit.
+Information was received on February 3, 2015.
+5. IN COMPLIANCE.
 Landfill Gas Treatment System reports are sent to AQD on a semi-annual basis.
-The reports include a) value and length of time of any exceedances; b) description and duration of all periods when the gas stream is diverted from the treatment system through a bypass line; c) description and duration of all periods when the treatment system was not operating for a period exceeding one hour; and d) description and duration of all periods when the treatment system was not operated in accordance with the operating parameters and monitoring procedures as approved in S.C.
-VII.4.
-Since 2011, the facility has reported numerous occurrences of malfunction and shut-down events lasting over 1 hour; most were the result of loss of power from the utility or due to maintenance activities. - 6.
-IN COMPLIANCE.
-Startup, shutdown, and malfunction (SSM) report is submitted to AQD on a semi-annual basis.
+The reports include a) value and length of time of any exceedances; b) description and duration of all periods when the gas stream is diverted from the treatment system through a bypass line; c) description and duration of all periods when the treatment system was not operating for a period exceeding one hour; and d) description and duration of all periods when the treatment system was not operated in accordance with the operating parameters and monitoring procedures as approved in EU-TREATMENTSYS, SC VII.4.
+During the compliance period, the facility has reported several occurrences of malfunction and shut-down events lasting over 1 hour during each semi-annual reporting period; most were the result of loss of power from the utility or due to maintenance activities and were of relatively short duration; no events lasted more than 9 hours during the compliance period.
+During these events, the flares were in operation, so there were no uncontrolled releases to the ambient air.
+A detailed review of each report can be found in the facility file.
+The facility is determined to be in substantial compliance with this condition.